 - This recipe is vegan.

-- Make this recipe gluten free by using your favorite all-purpose gluten free flour mix.
+- Make this recipe gluten-free by using your favorite gluten-free all-purpose flour blend.
 I haven’t actually tried it myself yet, but I think it should work pretty well.

 - Can regular flour be used?
-You can use regular flour if you add in some extra baking powder and salt.
+You can use regular flour if you add a bit more baking powder and salt.
 See recipe card for exact amounts.

 - Are these wraps sweet?
 No, they’re not super sweet.
-Pumpkin isn’t very sweet by itself and I didn’t add any extra sugar, but you could add a few teaspoons of sugar if you want them to be sweet.
-You can also top with a sweet topping to help bring out the sweeter pumpkin taste.
+Pumpkin isn’t very sweet on its own, and I didn’t add any extra sugar, but you could add a few teaspoons if you want them to be sweeter.
+You can also top with a sweet topping to bring out the pumpkin’s sweetness.

 - How should these wraps be used?
-I love using them similarly to how I would use naan bread.
+I love using them the same way I would use naan bread.
 You can melt cheese on them, dip them in your favorite sauce, use them as wraps, or eat them as is.

 - Are these wraps freezer-friendly?
 Yes, you can freeze them.
 I recommend allowing the wraps to cool completely, stacking them on top of each other, with a piece of parchment paper in between, and then placing them in a freezer-friendly container.
 Freeze flatbread for up to 3 months and reheat in a hot pan or in the microwave.
-They may not be quite as flexible after they’ve been frozen and thawed, but they should still hold their taste.
+They may not be quite as flexible after being frozen and thawed, but they should still retain their taste.

 Looking For More Easy Pumpkin Recipes?